Xochiquetzallia: Etymology

 Gutiérrez and Terrazas named the new genus for the Aztec goddess of flowers, Xōchiquetzal.
 Xṓchitl means 'flower' in Nahuatl and quétzalli refers literally to the tail feathers of the quetzal bird, but also means 'precious'.
 Gutiérrez and Terrazas translate the combined word as 'beautiful flower'.

 Phylogeny and classification

 Xochiquetzallia is one of 14 genera in the Brodiaeoideae subfamily within the Asparagaceae family of monocots.
 Within Brodiaeoideae, Xochiquetzallia is one of six genera in the Milla clade, which is centered in Mexico.

-The Milla clade is estimated to have arisen approximately 15.8 Ma (15.8 million years ago) in the California Floristic Province, separating from the lineage that gave rise to the other eight genera within Brodiaeoideae.
+The Milla clade is estimated to have arisen approximately 15.8 million years ago in the California Floristic Province, separating from the lineage that gave rise to the other eight genera within Brodiaeoideae.
 From California, the Milla clade dispersed south and east to the Chihuahuan–Coahuila Plateaus and the Trans-Mexican Volcanic Belt and subsequently to Baja California and the Sierra Madre del Sur.

 Gutiérrez and Terrazas selected Xochiquetzallia mortoniana as the type species for the new genus.